 (b) The Company shall cause all of those employee pension benefit plans, programs, policies, and practices in which the Transferred Employees participate to recognize past service as recognized by the employee pension benefit plans, programs, policies and practices of Georgia-Pacific or LRFP, as the case may be, for purposes of eligibility to participate, eligibility for enrollment, eligibility for vesting, eligibility for the commencement of benefits, and eligibility for the forms of benefits where contributions to the plan or payments from the plan depend in whole or in part on service, but not for purposes of benefit accrual.

-2.07 Vacation and Sick Leave.
-From and after calendar year 2001, the Company shall provide vacation and sick leave to the Transferred Employees in accordance with the Company’s then current practices and policies for similarly situated employees.
-For the portion of the 2001 calendar year following the Closing Date, the Company shall provide vacation and sick leave to the Transferred Employees using the vacation and sick leave program of Georgia-Pacific which was applicable to them prior to Closing Date so that, for the 2001 calendar year, the Transferred Employees will be entitled to vacation and sick payleave as though the Traction did not occur.
-[With respect to any earned or accrued but unused vacation time credited to the Transferred Employees as of Closing Date , Georgia-Pacific shall eimburse the Company for the costs thereof.]
-For the portion of the 2001 calendar year following the Closing Date, the vacation and sick pay provided by the Company to the Transferred Employees shall be determined with appropriate debits for vacation and sick pay days taken by such Transferred Employees for the portion of such 2001 calendar year preceding the Closing Date under the vacation and salary continuation or acrograms gia-Pacific.
-[If at the end of the 2001 calendar year, the Company is obligated to pay to any Transferred Employees cash to reimburse them for unused vacation time, Georgia-Pacific will reimburse the Company for the aggregate amount so paid multiplied by a fraction the denominator of which is 12 and the numerator of which is the number of full and partial calendar months in the 2001 calendar year occurring prior to Closing Date.]
-The Company shall grandfather the vacation entitlement (i.e., the number of weeks’ of vacation per year for which an employee is eligible based upon his length of service) attained as of the Closing Date by any Transferred Employee whose length of such service as of such date is between eighteen years and twenty years under the Georgia-Pacific or LRFP vacation policy, plan for the period such entitlement is gran that employee’s vacation entitlement under the Company’s vacation plan as of the Closing Date.
+2.07 Vacation and Sick Pay.
+From and after calendar year 2001, the Company shall provide vacation and sick pay to the Transferred Employees in accordance with the Company’s then current practices and policies for similarly situated employees.
+For the portion of the 2001 calendar year following the Closing Date, the Company shall provide vacation and sick pay to the Transferred Employees using the vacation and salary continuation program, as applicable, rgia-Pacific which was applicable to them prior to Closing Date so that, for the 2001 calendar year, the Transferred Employees will be entitled to vacation and sick payas though the Transaction did not occur. rFor the portion of the 2001 calendar year following the Closing Date, the vacation and sick pay provided by the Company to the Transferred Employees shall be determined with appropriate debits for vacation and sick pay days taken by such Transferred Employees for the portion of such 2001 calendar year preceding the Closing Date under the vacation and salary continuation or accident and sickness ick pay pof Georgia-PaciiThe Company shall grandfather the vacation entitlement (i.e., the number of weeks’ of vacation per year for which an employee is eligible based upon his length of service) attained as of the Closing Date by any Transferred Employee whose length of such service as of such date is between eighteen years and twenty years under the Georgia-Pacific or LRFP vacation policy, for the period such entitlement is greater than that employee’s vacation entitlement under the Company’s vacation plan as of the Closing Date.

-2.08 Holidays From the Closing Date through December 31, 2001, the Company shall grant Transferred Employees no fewer paid holidays, including floating holidays, than have been granted to them for such period by Georgia-Pacific or LRFP, as the case may be.
+2.08 Holidays.
+From the Closing Date through December 31, 2001, the Company shall grant Transferred Employees no fewer paid holidays, including floating holidays, than have been granted to them for such period by Georgia-Pacific or LRFP, as the case may be.